zhetai/motia/README.md

 - **`simulate-webhook.sh`**: Sends a mock webhook to simulate document uploads.
 - **`test-drive-connection.js`**: Validates integration with Google Drive.
 - **`test-openai-connection.js`**: Tests connectivity and functionality with OpenAI's GPT API.

-## Workflow: Policy Approval

-The `policy-approval` workflow demonstrates the capabilities of Motia.js by automating the review and approval of policy documents.

 ### Flow Overview: